+Wayne Thiebaud was born in Mesa, Arizona, in 1920, and was raised in southern California.
+He admired cartoons and comic strips from a young age and began his career as a commercial artist in his teens.
+He worked as a sign painter and apprenticed as an animator for The Walt Disney Studios before serving in the United States Army Air Force during World War II.
+After his service, he continued to work as a commercial artist—designing movie posters, making cartoons, and working in advertising—before pursuing the study of fine art in the late 1940s.
 Studying under the G.I.
 Bill, Thiebaud earned his bachelor’s and master’s degree from the California State University in Sacramento.
 While still in graduate school he began his teaching career, working as an art professor for eight years at Sacramento Junior College before joining the faculty of the University of California Davis.
-Thiebaud has enjoyed a long and distinguished career as a teacher, and although he retired at age seventy, he continues to give popular classes today as professor emeritus.
-Apart from a sabbatical year spent in New York in the late 1950s, Thiebaud has lived and worked in California for his entire career.
+Thiebaud has enjoyed a long and distinguished career as a teacher, and after retiring at age seventy, he continued to give popular classes as professor emeritus.
+Apart from a sabbatical year spent in New York in the late 1950s, Thiebaud has worked in California for his entire career.